Introduction.

 After linking the Table, select the linked Table.

 Select Design from the Database Menu.
 You will receive a warning message saying that the Linked Table Structure cannot be modified.
-Click Yes to the Prompt: Do You want to open it anyway..?
+Click Yes to the Prompt: Do you want to open it anyway?

-Display the Property Sheet (View - ->Properties).
+Display the Property Sheet (View ->Properties).

 Description Property of Table

-On the Description Property of the Table Structure, you will find the ODBC String that can be used directly on Query's SourceConnectStr Property.
+On the Description Property of the Table Structure, you will find the ODBC String that can be used directly on the Query's SourceConnectStr Property.

 A few examples of ODBC Connection String Values are given below: